wighawag/blog-ipfs/webapp/drafts/ethereum-and-gas.md

 ### Inner Call Out Of Gas Attack
-That is not all though.
-A similar attack is also possible on contracts that call other contracts with all gas available (that is 63/64 of all gas available).
+That is unfortunately not the only problem with current Ethereum gas behaviour though.
+Indeed, a similar attack is also possible on contracts that call other contracts with all gas available (that is 63/64 of all gas available).
 In other words, while the issue facing meta-transaction is that they cannot ensure easily that the inner call get a specific amount of gas, the attack described below affects any inner call whose failure do not cause the _caller_ to revert.

 The result is similar to a **Call Depth Attack** but different as for example calls like `<address>.send` won't fail as they are still given the gas stipend.
 Indeed, as mentioned above the gas stipend is extra gas and is not affected by the 1/64 rules.
 As a result such calls are always guaranteed to have 2300.

 But the issue has some similar semantic to the **call depth attack** when it is invoked on low level call that catch inner call failure.
 And these will probably become even more popular with the introduction of "try/catch" in solidity 0.6.

-To illustrate the issue, here is a solidity snippet, with the new try/catch feature of solidity 0.6 but the same applies to lower level call that check for success.
+To illustrate the issue, here is a solidity snippet, with the new try/catch feature of solidity 0.6 but the same applies to lower level calls that check for success.

 ```solidity
 contract Test {